json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 compelling enough reason.
 Most agree that the reasons are not sufficiently compelling at this point.

-Option 3 was rejected because it has the same problems as Option 2 accept that we don't have the same unpleasant history with W3C than we do with IETF.
+Option 3 was rejected because it has the same problems as Option 2 except that we don't have the same unpleasant history with W3C than we do with IETF.

 ### Positive Consequences